rohit46666/Rohit-Chaudhary.github.io/index.md

 ## Representation Learning Introduction
 In representation learning, features are extracted from unlabeled data by training a neural network on a secondary,supervised learning task.
 A good representation is one that makes a subsequent learning task easier.
 The choice of representation will usually depend on the choice of the subsequent learning task

 ## Motivation of Represntation Learning
 Algorithms that can extract features from unlabeled data to improve the performance of data-limited tasks

 ## Greedy layer-wise pretraining
-Its is called greedy because it is agreedy algo meaning that it optimizes each piece of the solution independently,one piece at a time, rather than jointly optimizing all pieces.
+Its is called greedy because it is a greedy algo meaning that it optimizes each piece of the solution independently,one piece at a time, rather than jointly optimizing all pieces.
 It is called layer-wise because these independent pieces are the layers of the network.
 Speciﬁcally, greedy layer-wise pretraining proceeds one layer at a time, training the k-th layer while keeping the previous ones ﬁxed.
 It is called unsupervised because each layer is trained with an unsupervised representation learning algorithm.
-However, it is also called pretraining because it is supposed to be only a ﬁrst step before a joint training algorithm is applied to ﬁne-tune all thelayers together.
+However, it is also called pretraining because it is supposed to be only a ﬁrst step before a joint training algorithm is applied to ﬁne-tune all the layers together.

 ## Representation Learning: A Review and New Perspectives outlines
 The paper  motivation is threefolded into:
  - Right objectives to learn good representations,
  - how do we compute these representations,
- - What is the connection between representation learning, density estimation, and manifold learning
+ - What is the connection between representation learning, density estimation, and manifold learning.

 ### WHY SHOULD WE CARE ABOUT LEARNING REPRESENTATIONS?
 - **Speech Recognition and Signal Processing**:
 Representation-learning algorithms have also been applied to music, substantially beating the state-of-the-art in polyphonic transcription